zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/data-structure-and-algorithms/coding/leetcode.md

 #### 1 month

 # Top Interview Questions(Performance track)
+## HTH are you going to stack up a 400 questions in a month?
+- Using the pure 'nature' of your intelligence could be considered as 'Ego solving', remember Steve Kaufmann said: Language is all input.
+- Use the method introduced below
+- Go straight to the solution(formal description)
+  - Implement it using JavaScript
+  - Check the best version
+  - Use this version as the source of reviewing process
+- For every question, coding for once is enough
+- No guarantee that it would work
+- Minimize the cramming damage to the integrity of knowledge base
 ## Sort by forgetting Curve
 Four key time stamps to review what I've learned:
 - 10 min